Skip to main content

 6. Select Save.

-To remove an existing scheduled report, select the X at the end of the row.
-Existing reports can be modified by changing the selections in the row.
-In both cases, choose Save to save the changes.
-To modify multiple scheduled email reports at once, select the View all scheduled reports and recipients link.
+To remove a scheduled report, select the X at the end of the row and select Save.
+To modify an existing scheduled report, update the selections in the row and select Save.
+To modify multiple scheduled email reports at once, select View all scheduled reports and recipients.

-Note: Regardless of the day the report schedule is created, those with a Weekly frequency will be sent every Monday and those with a Monthly frequency will be sent on the first day of each month.
+Note: Regardless of the day a report schedule is created, reports with a Weekly frequency are sent every Monday, and reports with a Monthly frequency are sent on the first day of each month.

 The scheduled email report menu.
 Includes configuration options for report name, recipients, frequency and a logo.
 A save button is present at the bottom-right of the image.